 Avalon Village is a self-sustaining eco village in Highland Park created by Mama Shu to address neighborhood stability, transforming a blighted neighborhood into a safe, functional, family-oriented space.

 The village encompasses an entire city block between Woodward Avenue and Second Street and currently owns 29 plots of land and five houses, including the Homework House, with plans to acquire and revitalize additional properties and structures.

 During Hood Camp Avalon Village is transformed into a camp ground where the children of the neighborhood interact with nature.
-Upon completion of Hood Camp participants are able to identify edible and medicinal herbs in their yards and communities; grow their own food; display conflict management skills; know what to do in case of emergencies; recycle and save and purify water.
+Upon completion of Hood Camp participants are able to identify edible and medicinal herbs in their yards and communities; grow their own food; display conflict management skills; know what to do in case of emergencies; recycle, save and purify water.